anaelle444/sam_file_analysis/README.md

 Project assignment for the SYSTEME class, Master in Bioinformatics of Montpellier, France.

-This bioinformatic project consisted in the processing and analysis of a SAM file.
+This bioinformatic project's objetcive focus is the processing and analysis of a SAM file.
 Input = sam file (file.sam)
-Output =
+Output = text file with the summary of the sam file analysis (results.txt)

 ## execution